Shankjbs571/BookNest/README.md

-This basic E-Bookstore was created using React.js, Node/express.js, and MySQL with CRUD functionality for educational purpose.
+This Full stack E-Bookstore is created using React.js, Node/express.js, and MySQL with CRUD functionality.

 ### Installation: